View RFIs

 3-The creation date of the RFI.

-4-The contractor company that raised this RFI.
+4-The person/contractor company that raised this RFI.

 5-The criticality of the RFI.
 The priority is also indicated with color codes: